 Server-of-choice has become an increasingly popular model in recent years and plenty of live chat providers have written about why they’re not specifically “HIPAA compliant,” pointing to the conduit treatment of PHI as enough protection.

-However, given an upward trend in data breaches in the healthcare sector, many healthcare organizations are more cautious about live chat security as it relates to the exchange of sensitive information about patients and PHI data.
+However, given an upward trend in data breaches and HIPAA violations in the healthcare sector, many healthcare organizations are more cautious about live chat security as it relates to the exchange of sensitive information about patients and PHI data.

 It is important to bear in mind that even though your live chat provider may not be storing protected health information, they’re still handling it.
 As such, the platform should have safeguards that prevent unauthorized parties from intercepting PHI and that ensure chat-related information and transcripts are archived in a proper manner.